MarcNYU/Jelly-Cube/README.md

 # Jelly-Cube
-Jelly Cube response to sound.
-Make it jiggle by using your voice!
+Jelly Cube is a three dimensional matrix of cubes that responses to sound.
+It requires access to a microphone and is run through the browser.
+The project was designed using p5.js and WebGL.
+All files can be found in the jelly_cube dir.
+To run locally open the index.html file in your web browser using Brackets (http://brackets.io/) or a prefered webserver.